 - Navigate to Computer Configuration\Policies\Administrative Templates\Windows Components\Windows Update\Manage end user experience.

-If you are using a Windows 10/11 Home PC and you do not have access to the Local group policy editor then you can easily create a Registry Entry to remove user’s access to the Pause updates feature.
-Please note you will require administrator rights to make any changes in the registry editor.
+If you are using a Windows 10/11 Home PC and do not have access to the Local group policy editor, you can easily create a Registry Entry to remove the user’s access to the Pause updates feature.
+Please note that you will require administrator rights to make changes in the registry editor.
 Let’s check the steps.

 - Press the Windows key + R to open the Run dialog box.